The War of the Worlds (1953 film): Production

 Pal had planned for the final third of the film to be shot in the new 3D process to visually enhance the Martians' attack on Los Angeles.
 The plan was dropped before production began.
-World War II stock footage was used to produce a montage of destruction to show the worldwide invasion, with armies of all nations joining together to fight the invaders.
+World War II stock footage was used to produce a montage of destruction to show the worldwide invasion, with armies of all nations joining to fight the invaders.